fmd/rainfall/README.md

 We count volume in square blocks of 1X1.
 So in the picture above, everything to the left of index 1 spills out.
 Water to the right of index 7 also spills out.
 We are left with a puddle between 1 and 6 and the volume is 10.

-Your task is to write a program to compute the volume of water in the puddle; you should strive for an algorithm that completes the task in a single pass.
+Your task is to write a program to compute the volume of water in the puddle.